angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/07-sideboard.md

 ### Stompy Strategies

-Stompy strategies are defined by trying to utilise cards like Chalice of the Void and Blood Moon coupled with fast mana from cards like Ancient Tomb, City of Traitors, Chrome Mox and Simian Spirit Guide to try and lock out the opposing deck and deploy fast-ramping threats like Goblin Rabblemaster, Thought-Knot Seer
+Stompy strategies are defined by trying to utilize cards like Chalice of the Void and Blood Moon coupled with fast mana from cards like Ancient Tomb, City of Traitors, Chrome Mox and Simian Spirit Guide to try and lock out the opposing deck and deploy fast-ramping threats like Goblin Rabblemaster, Thought-Knot Seer